choe0914/dagger-development/README.md

-This repositiory serves as the collaborative development environment for the Dagger Development team in execution of the Clue-Less project requirements as set forth by the faculty of Johns Hopkins University Foundations of Software Engineering course.
+This repository serves as the collaborative development environment for the Dagger Development team in execution of the Clue-Less project requirements as set forth by the faculty of Johns Hopkins University Foundations of Software Engineering course.